kostergroup/SIMsalabim-The-Shell/Docs/Developer_guidelines.md

 ## 5. Report issues

 If you encounter issues or bugs using The Shell, please don't hesitate to open an issue or contact us.
 Also check the documentation of SIMsalabim, for details on the drift-diffusion model.
 Provide as much information as possible, including the exact configuration of your device, and steps to reproduce the bug or issue.
-If you